rodrigoadfaria/obj-viewer/README.txt

   [Load OBJ file...] read a .obj file with the description of faces, vertices, normals and object name.
   Some commands such as 'mtllib', 'usemtl', are not being read.

-  [Projection Ortographic/Perspective] toggle between ortographic and perspective projection.
+  [Projection Orthographic/Perspective] toggle between orthographic and perspective projection.

   [Shader Vertex/Fragment] toggle between two different shaders.
 This option stop the current vertex/fragment shaders and load a new one with different shading algorithm.